- Why digital benchmarking is important and why companies should do it

 So, what chance do smaller clubs have of succeeding against such financial behemoths?
 Well, there is some hope to be found: Moneyball is a book by Michael Lewis that described the Major League Baseball 2002/3 season for the Oakland Athletics.
 A season which saw the Athletics make a playoff run despite having the 3rd-lowest team salary across the league.
 Such unexpected success could be credited to the team’s general manager Billy Beane, who ignored traditional analytical methods in his approach to building his squad.
 Beane favoured the (then-unheard of) sabermetric approach that led the Athletics, with roughly $44m in salary, to compete with teams like the New York Yankees, whose payroll topped $125m in the same season.
 Moneyball has more recently been heralded as a ‘business bible’; the book’s themes and practices have since transitioned to the enterprise world.

-Billy Beane studied the entirety of MLB player statistics to identify where the most telling of a player’s potential lay.
+Billy Beane studied the entirety of MLB player statistics to identify the biggest tell of a player’s potential.
 By then comparing and contrasting them against others, he could find out who was the best fit for his team.
-It might sound strange, but you should take a similar approach when it comes to digital benchmarking.
+And you should take a similar approach when it comes to digital benchmarking.
 The Marketing Institute states:

 We’ll explore some of the best methods of gathering statistics that can tell you the potential of your digital marketing efforts – the three golden rules of digital benchmarking: